Medically reviewed by Drugs.com. Last updated on Sep 8, 2020.

 • Malignancies: Malignancies were observed during clinical trials with the majority being diagnosed within less than 6 months of drug exposure; neoplasms observed were diverse with no predominant histologic type.

 • Asthma: Not indicated for the treatment of acute asthma symptoms (eg, acute bronchospasm) or acute exacerbations, including status asthmaticus.
-Appropriate rescue medication should be available.
-Patients who experience continued uncontrolled asthma or worsening of symptoms following treatment initiation with reslizumab should seek medical attention.

 • Helminth infections: It is unknown if administration of reslizumab will influence a patient's immune response against parasitic infections.
 Therefore, patients with preexisting helminth infections should undergo treatment of the infection prior to initiation of reslizumab therapy.
 Patients who become infected during reslizumab treatment and do not respond to anti-helminth therapy should discontinue reslizumab until the infection resolves.